-Theme Class number of times Description Water resources systems planning 1 Target of water resources engineering.
-Temporal and spatial distribution of water resources on the earth.
-Development of water resources 2 Concept and measures of water resources development.
-Efficiency and limit of water resources development.
-Design of water resources systems 1 Estimation of water demand and design of water resources systems.
-Operation and management of water resources systems 2 Planning and management, off-line and real time operation, optimization of reservoir control.
-Social and legislation system for water resources 1 Social and legislation system for water resources, water right, public and private water, management and defect.
-Water resources evaluation (1): Hydrologic variables for water resources evaluation 1 To evaluate water resources, the regime of river discharge is explained.
+Theme Class number of times Description Water resources 1 Target of water resources engineering.
+Temporal and spatial distribution of water systems planning 1 resources on the earth.
+Development of water 2 Concept and measures of water resources development.
+Efficiency and limit of water resources resources development.
+Design of water 1 Estimation of water demand and design of water resources systems. resources systems Estimation of water demand and design of water resources systems.
+Operation and Planning and management, off-line and real time operation, optimization of reservoir management of water 2 control. resources systems control.
+Social and legislation Social and legislation system for water resources, water right, public and private water, system for water 1 management and defect. resources management and derect.
+Water resources To evaluate water resources, the regime of river discharge is explained.
 The regime of river discharge includes quantitative characteristics and temporal characteristics.
-The hydrologic frequency analysis and the hydrologic frequency analysis are introduced to examine quantitative and temporal characteristics of river discharge.
-Water resources evaluation (2): Hydrologic frequency analysis 3 The basis of the hydrologic frequency analysis is explained.
-Hydrologic variables used for the river planning and water resources planning are introduces as probabilistic variables; the control of non-exceedance and exceedance probability and T-year probabilistic hydrologic variables explained.
-Then, the procedure of hydrologic frequency analysis, distribution functions used the frequency analysis, and estimation methods of parameters of a distribution function is described.
-Water resources evaluation (3): Hydrologic time series analysis 2 The basis of the hydrologic time series analysis is explained.
-A method is explained to model river discharge data as a time series analysis model.
-Water resources evaluation (4): Numerical model to predict river flow 1 A method to predict river flow regime is explained.
-Especially, river regime change under the climate change is focused.
-Achievement confirmation 1 Achievement assement is intended to measure students' knowledge, skill and aptitude on the subject.
+The hydrologic frequency analysis and the hydrologic frequency analysis are introduced to examine quantitative and temporal characteristics of river discharge. evaluation (1): Hydrologic variables 1 for water resources evaluation examine quantitative and temporar characteristics of five disentinge.
+The basis of the hydrologic frequency analysis is explained.
+Hydrologic variables used Water resources for the river planning and water resources planning are introduces as probabilistic evaluation (2): 4 variables; the concept of non-exceedance and exceedance probability and T-year Hydrologic frequency · probabilistic hydrologic variables are explained.
+Then, the procedure of hydrologic analysis frequency analysis, distribution functions used for the frequency analysis, and estimation methods of parameters of a distribution function is described.
+Water resources evaluation (3): 2 A hydrologic model to predict river flow is explained.
+River flow regime change under Numerical model to - a changing climate is focused. predict river flow Achievement 1 Achievement assement is intended to measure students' knowledge, skill and aptitude confirmation on the subject.